kirillqwerty/Angular-2022/README.md

 # DartsCounter

 ## Page for adding users
-Username field is required and 20 symbols max, username is unique.\n You can add up to 10 players.
+Username field is required and 20 symbols max, username is unique.
+You can add up to 10 players.
 Email filed is optional.
 ![addUser](https://user-images.githubusercontent.com/79408397/195535764-509d5435-b6dd-4288-9923-38c02fa920b8.png)